MrDiagnose/Windows98-install-scripts-DosBox-X/README.md

-# DosBox-X install scripts for windows
+# DosBox-X one click install/ run scripts for windows